 Dr Quek received her undergraduate medical training at University College London (University of London) and graduated in 1999, with awards in genetics, physiology, pathology, pharmacology and overall performance.
-Returning to Singapore in 2000,she entered the post-graduate training programme in Paediatrics at the National University Hospital, Singapore and passed the Singapore and British examinations in Pediatrics in 2003.
+Returning to Singapore in 2000, she entered the post-graduate training programme in Paediatrics at the National University Hospital, Singapore and passed the Singapore and British examinations in Pediatrics in 2003.
+After fully completing the six year training program, she became fully registered as a paediatrician with the Singapore Medical Council in 2007 and also became a Fellow of the Academy of Medicine, Singapore in 2008.
+She is a member of the Royal College of Paediatrics and Child Health (United Kingdom).

 Dr. Alicia Pon has been a child psychotherapist and social worker for over 20 years.
 Her training is in General Psychology, Child and Adolescent Mental Health, Play Therapy, Sandplay Therapy, Somatic Experiencing®, Grief Counseling and Social Work.
 Dr. Pon’s experiences and specializations include divorce & separation, grief & loss, complex trauma, adoption & attachment, developmental stresses, and parent-child relationship.